illuminate the dark of Diwali

 * To curb pollution from firecrackers and save the expenses, common community display of fireworks are becoming increasingly popular.

 Diwali is incomplete without fireworks.
-Fireworks and crackers are used the world over, only the occasion differs in different countries.
+Fireworks and crackers are used all over the world, only the occasion differs in different countries.

 Source the Chronicles of R